seen-one/Route-Crafter/README.md

 So far, I have found [Locus Map](https://www.locusmap.app/) with BRouter Offline to be the least confusing navigation when glancing with overlapping paths due to it highlighting only the immediate path ahead.
 A downside is the offline maps are not free.
 Feel free to suggest other navigation apps that is suitable for .gpx routes with overlapping paths.

 #### Features like manually defining a polygon, deselecting roads
-Maybe, if I have time or there is demand.
+Maybe, let me know if you would like them added!